-Agility enables you to generate and share attractive reports displaying data charts for each of your saved coverage folders, tags, tag groups, or topics.
+Agility enables you to generate and share attractive reports displaying data charts for your saved coverage folders or live topics.
 You can select from many different metrics and comparison options, each individually downloadable, select from a wide range of data and include multiple topics and folders to compare the coverage each has generated.
+You can also export the raw data itself, without the charts.

 From the left-hand drop-down menu, select Reports and then New Report.
 Your existing reports will be listed on the left-hand menu.

-If you elect to generate a Quick Report you are asked to specify the Topic, Tag or Folder from which the data will be drawn from.
-Selecting a Folder or Tag means specifying the place in which you have saved or tagged all of the monitoring mentions that you want to report on.
-Selecting a Topic means reporting on all of the results that the Topic's search terms have generated.
-Once the report is generated you can add further folders and topics.
+If you elect to generate a Quick Report you are asked to specify the Topic, Subscription, Tag, Tag group or Folder from which the data will be drawn from.
+Selecting a Folder, Tag or Tag group means specifying the place in which you have saved or tagged all of the monitoring mentions that you want to report on.
+Selecting a Topic or subscription means reporting on all of the results that your search terms have generated.
+Once the report is generated you can add further sources.

 Agility then generates a report containing default charts, displayed as below:

-You can add many further metrics including Coverage Summary, AVE Over Time, Top 10 Outlets by Volume and Top 10 Authors by Volume - and also comparison charts (e.g. Coverage, Sentiment, AVE, Audience Reach, Share of Voice and Media Type), which allow you to see how multiple topics have performed against each other.
+You can add many further metrics including Coverage Summary, AVE Over Time, Top 10 Outlets and Authors by Volume, Audience Reach or AVE, Top Hashtags - and also comparison charts (e.g. Coverage, Sentiment, AVE, Audience Reach, Share of Voice and Media Type), which allow you to see how multiple topics have performed against each other.

 The data source filters allow you to fine tune your reports even further by selecting or deselecting any set of data that you wish.
 In these examples, I have created two coverage trends and used the media type filter to show print coverage on one and online coverage on the other.
 This allows me to compare how much coverage each media type returned, and when.